 California Eviction Protections during the Covid-19 Pandemic

-On January 28, 2021, the California legislature passed Senate Bill (SB) 91 which extended eviction protections which were first passed through AB 3088 in September 2020.
-The law creates eviction protections for tenants that have lost income due to the COVID-19 pandemic.
-Broadly speaking, tenants who have lost income due to COVID, may not be evicted for non-payment of rent through July 1, 2021.
+On June 28, 2021, the California legislature passed Assembly Bill (AB) 832 which extended COVID-19 eviction protections.
+The law protects tenants that have lost income due to the COVID-19 pandemic.
+Broadly speaking, tenants who have lost income due to COVID, may not be evicted for non-payment of rent through September 30, 2021, and there are limited protections after that time.

-Tenants who were unable to pay their rent from September 2020- June 30, 2021,are required to pay at least 25% of their rent from this period before June 30, 2021 in order to avoid eviction.
+Tenants who were unable to pay their rent from September 1, 2020 to September 30, 2021 are required to pay at least 25% of their rent from this period before September 30, 2021 in order to avoid eviction.
 The remaining 75% of rent will be converted to consumer debt.
+The 25% could also be paid by a rent assistance program, if a tenant has not already paid it.

 Is the Rent Cancelled?

-If you can’t pay your rent because of the COVID-19 pandemic, your landlord must give you a 15-day notice to pay rent or quit before filing an eviction lawsuit for failure to pay rent.
+If you can’t pay your rent because of the COVID-19 pandemic, through September 30, 2021 your landlord must give you a 15-day notice to pay rent or quit before filing an eviction lawsuit for failure to pay rent.

 If you receive a 15-day notice, within 15 days you must give your landlord a signed declaration that says that you cannot pay rent because of COVID-19.